YuhanSun/CSE512-Project-Phase2-Template/README.md

 ## Submission
 ### Submission files
-1. Submit your project jar package on Vocareum website to get your grade.
+1. Submit your project jar package.
 2. Submit your project source code onto Blackboard and follow the submission instruction on BB.
 3. Note that: you need to make sure your code can compile and package by entering ```sbt clean assembly```.
 We will run the compiled package on our cluster directly using "spark-submit" with parameters.
 If your code cannot compile and package, you will not receive any points.

 ## Tips (Optional)
-This section is same with that in Phase 2.
+This section is same with that in Phase 1.
 ### How to debug your code in IDE

 If you are using the Scala template